Top Gear (1977 TV series): Spin-offs

 Top Gear was a title sponsor of the 1987 and 1988 Formula One "Winter Series", the 1990 and 1991 Historic Rally Championships and the 1992 and 1993 British Rally Championships.
 Due to the success of the main show, other motoring shows on the BBC also carried the Top Gear name including coverage of the British Motor Show, a show dedicated to motorsport, presented by Tiff Needell, Top Gear Motorsport and the Lombard RAC Rally highlights show, presented by William Woollard, Sue Baker and Tony Mason, Top Gear Rally Report.
-Quentin Willson presented the classic car show The Car's The Star which told the story of famous classic cars, running for six series between 1994 and 1999.
+Quentin Willson presented the classic car show The Car's the Star which told the story of famous classic cars, running for six series between 1994 and 1999.

 Presenter line-up

 Theme music

-The show's opening theme music from the very first programme in 1977 was the Allman Brothers Band instrumental "Jessica" from the album Brothers and Sisters (1973), although remixed versions were used after 1999.
+The show's opening theme music from the very first programme in 1977 was The Allman Brothers Band instrumental "Jessica" from the album Brothers and Sisters (1973), although remixed versions were used from 1999.
 For much of the series' lifespan, Elton John's instrumental "Out of the Blue" from the album Blue Moves (1976) played over the closing credits.

 The opening and closing titles music were suggested to executive producer Derek Smith by his son Graham, who had the two albums at home.
 He played the tracks to his father and was asked to write down the details, so they could be sourced from the record library in the BBC.

 Merchandising

 In September 1993, the BBC launched a magazine entitled Top Gear Magazine, which featured articles and columns from the presenters and additional contributors, as well as a customer satisfaction survey from 1994.
 The magazine became a commercial hit across the United Kingdom in the wake of its launch.
-In addition, the broadcaster also launched CD albums and a selection of VHS sets consisting of unique specials, presented by the team between 1994-2000.
+In addition, the broadcaster also launched CD albums and a selection of VHS sets consisting of unique specials, presented by the team between 1994 and 2000.